BikramGhart1/Dharanas_backend/README.md

 There are public and private routes, signup routes are public but rest of the routes require authentication

 ### Base URL
-Base url for now is localhost
+Base url (for development): localhost
+* will update after deployment

 > baseurl/signup